Devotional on Isaiah

 Ezra 9: My dear God, I’m so totally ashamed, I can’t bear to face you.

 Ezra and his large caravan of returning exiles are very welcome in Jerusalem.
 However, itā€™s not long before Ezra learns that thereā€™s a big problem.
 The Jews already in the area have intermingled with the other peoples of the area to the point of intermarrying.
 This is a clear violation of the Law of God and Ezraā€™s devastated by such blatant failure.
 He came to Jerusalem to teach people who he believed wanted to learn how to worship God.
 He assumed that they were already the “people of God” and that they only needed someone to teach them how to live as the people of God.
 Now he finds that theyā€™ve broken the covenant with the Lord in the most basic way by allowing themselves to be absorbed into the cultures around them.
 Ezra mourns this situation and then begins to pray.
 Here’s the thing: his prayer isnā€™t for “them” as much as itā€™s for “us.”
-Their sin, in his eyes is shared by all of their people and his prayer is a cooperate prayer.
+Their sin, in his eyes is shared by all of their people and his prayer is a corporate prayer.
 How often do I pray that way?
 I pray about “those” bad people who are attacking and tearing down moral values in my society and I pray that I might be protected from “those” evil people who would do me and those I love harm.
-Thereā€™s a time and a place for such prayers, but, taking my cue from Ezra, thereā€™s also a place for cooperate confession.
+Thereā€™s a time and a place for such prayers, but, taking my cue from Ezra, thereā€™s also a place for corporate confession.
 Ezra isn’t married a heathen woman, yet he comes to God “totally ashamed” by this breaking of Godā€™s Law.
 He tells the Lord, “We have thrown your commands to the wind” and confesses that “we” are “openly guilty.”
 As he prays this prayer of confession others began to weep and repent ā€“ others who have actually done the sinning!
 Here, I think, is the power of genuine intercession.
 Ezra identifies himself with their sin and then, they identify themselves with his repentance.

 Take Away: Thereā€™s power in intercessory prayer.